SiliconLabs/wiseconnect/docs/software-reference/manuals/siwx91x-software-reference-manual.md

 - Configures the module hardware based on the configuration present in the e-fuse and flash memory.
 - Authenticates the flash configuration settings.
 - Passes the required information from the e-fuse to the application bootloader.
-- Uses public and private key based digital signatures to authenticate the firmware images.
+- Uses public and private key-based digital signatures to authenticate the firmware images.
 - Invokes the application bootloader.

 ![TA and M4 bootloader flow](./resources/boot_up_flow.png)